 When you enroll in a CNA program, you will spend most of your time in classroom lectures and hands-on training in a nursing facility.
 Both lectures and practical training are taught concurrently.
 You will learn different nursing concepts such as medical and surgical asepsis, mental health, medical terminologies, human anatomy, therapeutic communication techniques, and other related subjects.
 You will also be trained in the different, basic nursing skills like vital signs taking, catheter care, assisting with ambulation and other daily activities, feeding through NGT, performing passing and active ROM exercises, and post mortem care.
 The state requires that programs must at least last 120 hours, which could take 12 to 24 weeks.

 Your first step to becoming a nursing assistant is to look for a state-certified training course.
 You can find this offered at your local community college, nursing homes, hospitals, and even online.
-Since this line of work is very hands-on, your training will consists of lectures and practical training.
-Certified-programs are required by law to offer no less than 75 hours of classroom instructions and 16 hours of practical training.
+Since this line of work is very hands-on, your training will consist of lectures and practical training.
+Certified programs are required by law to offer no less than 75 hours of classroom instruction and 16 hours of practical training.
 Before you are allowed to handle actual patients, you must cover at least 16 hours on topics like infection control, safety and emergency procedures, personal care, patients’ rights and independence, and communication skills.

 Working as a nursing aide means that you will be working under the care of licensed nurses.
 You will be helping them to provide basic nursing care to patients who are living in hospitals, nursing homes, assisted living centers, rehabilitation clinics, long-term care facilities, and even in their own homes.